FusionAuth/fusionauth-site/site/_posts/2023-04-20-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 <!--more-->

-Let's say you're building a photo-sharing application that lets a user sign up with a username and password to share their pictures.
+Let's say you are building a photo-sharing application that lets a user sign up with a username and password to share their pictures.
 Your team might later decide to [create a forum using WordPress](https://wordpress.com/go/tutorials/create-a-forum-with-wordpress-com/) to help answer your users' questions, but this new project isn't tied to your original application.
 It uses an entirely different tech stack, database, and hosting setup.

 This means your users need to sign up _again_ on this second website and remember another set of usernames and passwords.
 Giving users two entirely different sets of credentials is not ideal, so that's where Single Sign-On comes in.